-Convert is when the work really kicks in.
-We love the convert stage of the inbound methodology because even though it's a lot of effort, here is where you start to see the rewards of all of your content marketing efforts.
-You’ve already enticed your strangers to become recurring visitors, so now you need to make them leads by submitting their contact information on your website so they can join your marketing and sales funnel.
+The "Convert" section of the inbound marketing methodology is when the lead generation work really kicks in.
+We love the convert stage of the inbound methodology because this is where you start to see the rewards of all of your content marketing efforts that you completed in Step 1, the "Attract" phase.
+You’ve already enticed your potential prospects to become recurring visitors to your website with your great content, so now you need to convert them into leads by providing high-quality and helpful content where they will provide you with their contact information in exchange for that piece of content.
+That prospect will be part of your marketing and sales funnel.

-Inbound Marketing Methodology Step 2: Convert
+Inbound Methodology: Step 2: Convert

 Gathering contact information is incredibly valuable to the online marketer.
-So in order for your visitors to provide their contact details, you need to offer them something in return!
-Some examples of premium-level content are: eBooks, whitepapers, checklists, webinars, slideshows, videos, and more.
+But, in order for your visitors to provide their contact details, you need to offer them something in return that is high-value and helpful.
+Some examples of premium-level content are eBooks, whitepapers, checklists, webinars, slideshows, videos, and more.
 Determine what information is relevant to your buyer persona, and start from there.
-You just need one piece of content per persona to start, and then you can start to build that out by lifecycle stage.
-Don’t try to do too much at once though, since it can become overwhelming, and stall the content development process.
+You need one piece of content per persona to start, and then you can begin to build that out by the lifecycle stage.
+Don’t try to do too much at once, though, since it can become overwhelming and stall the content development process.

 Some of the most important things to consider when converting visitors into qualified leads include: